atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 came to himself— — his recovery, he charged Smith not to say a word about the affair, but to send for me..
 I hastened to him. — T found him pale, considerably agitated, and exceedingly out of order.
 He made a Sign with his hand for me to Sit down.
-With some dishculty he brought out, “My wife, my louisa, on whom I fo fondly doted, is gone;
+With some dishculty he brought out, "My wife, my louisa, on whom I fo fondly doted, is gone;
 She has left me for as vile a fellow as crawls upon, the face of the earth j the lowest of all rascals the villain who drestes her hair. — I have just caught them together. -- -- -- While I stood, confounded with amazement, he jumped out of the window,, and she ran out of the room/’